-- A subclass can override a method from its superclass to define it abstract. - ❖ This is rare, but useful when the implementation of the method in the superclass becomes invalid in the subclass.
+A subclass can override a method from its superclass to define it abstract.

+This is rare, but useful when the implementation of the method in the superclass becomes invalid in the subclass.
 In this case, the subclass must be defined abstract.

-abstract Class as Type
+abstract class as type

-- You can't create an instance from an abstract class using the new operator, but an abstract class can be used as a data type. - Therefore, the following statement, which creates an array whose elements are of GeometricObject type, is correct:
+You cannot create an instance from an abstract class using the new operator, but an abstract class can be used as a data type.

+Therefore, the following statement, which creates an array whose elements are of GeometricObject type, is correct.
 GeometricObject[] geo = new GeometricObject[10];